What is the precedence, etiquette and protocol for the Lord-Lieutenant at events?

 The correct form of address for the Lord-Lieutenant is:

 Written: Lady Redmond, MBE, His Majesty’s Lord-Lieutenant of Cheshire

 Salutation: Dear Lord-Lieutenant

 In a speech: In the preamble the Lord-Lieutenant should be referred to as “Lord-Lieutenant”.
 A speech might begin “Lord-Lieutenant, Ladies and Gentlemen …”

-If the Lord-Lieutenant is represented by his Vice Lord-Lieutenant or a Deputy Lieutenant, the above etiquette should be adapted accordingly, i.e., ‘Dear Vice Lord-Lieutenant’, ‘Dear Deputy Lieutenant’.
+If the Lord-Lieutenant is represented by her Vice Lord-Lieutenant or a Deputy Lieutenant, the above etiquette should be adapted accordingly, i.e., ‘Dear Vice Lord-Lieutenant’, ‘Dear Deputy Lieutenant’.
 A speech might begin “Vice Lord-Lieutenant, Ladies and Gentlemen…” or “Deputy Lieutenant”.

 At Church Services and Seating

-At Funerals, the Lord-Lieutenant or his representative (unless attending in a personal rather than an official capacity) always enters the church last (two minutes before the start of the service and before the coffin), and always leaves straight after the family.
-For other church services, the Lord-Lieutenant or his representative enters last and leaves first.
+At Funerals, the Lord-Lieutenant or her representative (unless attending in a personal rather than an official capacity) always enters the church last (two minutes before the start of the service and before the coffin), and always leaves straight after the family.
+For other church services, the Lord-Lieutenant or her representative enters last and leaves first.
 The usual arrangement is for the Lord-Lieutenant to be seated at the front of the nave on the south side.
 For funerals if the family is on the south side, the Lord-Lieutenant sits on the north side at the front and on the aisle edge.